Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Gout is a systemic tofus disease characterized by the deposition of sodium monoaurate crystals in various organs and tissues and developing in connection with this inflammation in persons with hyperuricemia caused by external and / or genetic factors.
-At the heart of the pathogenesis of gout is the violation of uric acid (purine) metabolism and an increase in the content of uric acid in the blood (MC).
-At the heart of uric acid metabolism lies its hyperproduction and a decrease in the secretion of the kidneys.
-At the same time, only 10% of patients with primary gout have violations only of endogenous formation of uric acid.
-In the remaining patients, the main factor in the formation of hyperuricemia is a disturbance in the excretion of uric acid by the kidneys.
+Gout is a systemic tophaceous disease characterized by the deposition of sodium monourate crystals in various organs and tissues and the resulting inflammation in individuals with hyperuricemia caused by environmental and/or genetic factors.
+The pathogenesis of gout is based on a disorder of uric acid (purine) metabolism and an increase in the content of uric acid (UA) in the blood.
+The basis of uric acid metabolism is its hyperproduction and decreased excretion by the kidneys.
+At the same time, only 10% of patients with primary gout have disorders of only endogenous uric acid formation.
+In other patients, the main factor in the formation of hyperuricemia is a disorder of uric acid excretion by the kidneys.

-In addition to the defeat of the musculoskeletal system for gout, the presence of visceral manifestations is characteristic, one of which is urate nephropathy.
-Ural nephropathy is a variant of chronic tubulointerstitial nephritis characterized by the accumulation of uric acid crystals in the interstitium with the development of a secondary inflammatory process in it and damage to the epithelium of the tubular apparatus with a disturbance of its function and reabsorption processes.
+In addition to damage to the musculoskeletal system, gout is characterized by the presence of visceral manifestations, one of which is urate nephropathy.
+Urate nephropathy is a variant of chronic tubulointerstitial nephritis, characterized by the accumulation of uric acid crystals in the interstitium with the development of a secondary inflammatory process in it and damage to the epithelium of the tubular apparatus with a violation of its function and reabsorption processes.

-Transport of uric acid by the kidneys is a cascade of 4 processes: glomerular filtration, almost complete reabsorption of filtered uric acid, secretion and post-secretory reabsorption in the proximal tubules.
-Urates do not bind to proteins and therefore are freely filtered in the renal glomeruli.
-The rate of tubular secretion is much lower than the rate of tubular reabsorption, and therefore the contribution of secreted urates to the total number of isolated urates is small.
-Virtually 98-100% of filtered uric acid is reabsorbed in the proximal tubules, after which 50% of the filtered urates are again secreted, and then almost 80% of the recovered urate is reabsorbed and about 7-10% of the filtered urates are finally released.
-The phases of reabsorption, secretion and post-secretory reabsorption occur in the proximal tubule.
-Reabsorption and secretion processes are carried out at the expense of specific molecules (transporters) located on the brush border of the epithelium of the proximal tubules.
+Transport of uric acid by the kidneys is a cascade of four processes: glomerular filtration, almost complete reabsorption of filtered uric acid, secretion, and postscretory reabsorption in the proximal tubule.
+Urate is not protein bound and is therefore freely filtered in the glomeruli.
+The rate of tubular secretion is much lower than the rate of tubular reabsorption, and therefore the contribution of secreted urate to the total amount of excreted urate is small.
+Almost 98-100% of filtered uric acid is reabsorbed in the proximal tubule, after which 50% of the filtered urate is resecreted, and then almost 80% of the excreted urate is reabsorbed, and ultimately about 7-10% of the filtered urate is excreted.
+The reabsorption, secretion, and postscretory reabsorption phases occur in the proximal tubule.
+The processes of reabsorption and secretion are carried out by specific molecules (transporters) located on the brush border of the epithelium of the proximal tubules.

 Most urate transporters belong to the OAT family.
-The tubular reabsorption of urate is carried out by a transporter of organic anions (urate-anion exchange), identified as URAT1 (encoded by the SLC22A12 gene).
-This transporter is only present in humans.
-Numerous studies, including those with familial hyporuricemia, indicate a mutation of the SLC22A12 gene encoding the URAT1 transporter.
-It was revealed that these patients practically do not have the influence of probenecid and pyradinamide (antituberculous drug with antiuricosuric effect) on uric acid release.
+Tubular reabsorption of urate is performed by an organic anion transporter (urate anion exchanger) identified as URAT1 (encoded by the SLC22A12 gene).
+This transporter is present only in humans.
+Numerous studies, including those in individuals with familial hyporuricemia, indicate a mutation in the SLC22A12 gene encoding the URAT1 transporter.
+It was found that these patients have virtually no effect of probenecid and pyridinamide (an anti-tuberculosis drug with an antiuricosuric effect) on uric acid excretion.

-In addition to URAT1, there are other transporters: URATv1, SLC5A8 coded sodium-dependent counterparts, organic anion transporters of the OAT family (OAT1 and OAT3, OAT2 and OAT4), ABCG2 (urate conveyor in collecting tubes), SLC2A3 (sodium / phosphate cotransporter of proximal tubules).
-OAT2 and OAT4 are located on the apical membrane of the proximal tubules OAT1 and OAT3 on its basolateral part, their main function is the exchange of organic anions and bicarboxylate, but at the same time there are data on their effect on urate transport.
+In addition to URAT1, there are other transporters: URATv1, SLC5A8 encoded sodium-dependent counter-transporter, organic anion transporters of the OAT family (OAT1 and OAT3, OAT2 and OAT4), ABCG2 (urate transporter in collecting tubules), SLC2A3 (sodium/phosphate counter-transporter of proximal tubules).
+OAT2 and OAT4 are located on the apical membrane of the proximal tubules OAT1 and OAT3 on its basolateral part, their main function is the exchange of organic anions and bicarboxylate, but at the same time there is data on their effect on the transport of urates.

-URATv1 (OATv1), which later became known as GLUT9, encoded by the SLC2A9 gene, is a potential-dependent carrier of organic ions, mainly glucose and fructose, as well as a urate transporter, the polymorphism of this gene is associated with hypo-uricemia, as confirmed in genetic studies.
+URATv1 (OATv1), which was later named GLUT9, encoded by the SLC2A9 gene, is a voltage-dependent transporter of organic ions, mainly glucose and fructose, as well as a urate transporter, polymorphism of this gene is associated with hypouricemia, which has been confirmed in genetic studies.

-Less studied are the mechanisms that affect the secretion of uric acid.
-Violation of its secretion is associated with changes in the ATP-dependent pump, the mutation of the MRP4 gene, which codes for the formation of uromodulin (Tamm-Horsfall protein, the ABSG2 gene).
-The precise mechanism by which uromodulin affects urate secretion is not yet known, perhaps this is due to an increase in sodium reabsorption in the proximal tubules and, at the same time, uric acid.
+Less studied are the mechanisms affecting the secretion of uric acid.
+Impaired secretion is associated with changes in the ATP-dependent pump, mutations in the MRP4 gene encoding the formation of uromodulin (Tamm-Horsfall protein, ABSG2 gene).
+The exact mechanism by which uromodulin affects the secretion of urates is still unknown, perhaps it is associated with an increase in the reabsorption of sodium in the proximal tubules and uric acid at the same time.

-The work of the tubular apparatus in patients with gout can be estimated by daily excretion, clearance, excreted fraction (EF), reabsorption of uric acid, calcium (Ca), phosphorus (P), excretion of ammonia.
-And the "standard" examination of the patient does not allow to reveal signs of a violation of renal function.
-The simplest and most accessible method is to estimate the uric acid clearance with subsequent recalculation on the surface area of the body.
-Our studies in patients with gout showed quite high informative value of this test for revealing signs of urate nephropathy, so the value of uric acid clearance less than 7 ml / min / 1.73 m2 has a sensitivity of 90% and a specificity of 66%.
+The work of the tubular apparatus in patients with gout can be assessed by daily excretion, clearance, excreted fraction (EF), reabsorption of uric acid, calcium (Ca), phosphorus (P), and ammonia excretion.
+Moreover, a "standard" examination of the patient does not allow identifying signs of renal dysfunction.
+The simplest and most accessible method is to assess the clearance of uric acid with subsequent recalculation to the body surface area.
+Our studies in patients with gout showed a fairly high information content of this test for identifying signs of urate nephropathy, so the value of uric acid clearance less than 7 ml / min / 1.73 m2 has a sensitivity of 90% and a specificity of 66%.

-Post-graduate student of the Department of Hospital Therapy Khalfina Tamila Nilovna.
-A modern view of the pathogenetic mechanisms of hyperuricemia // Practical medicine.
-8 (64) December 2012 / volume 1
+Postgraduate student of the Department of Hospital Therapy Khalfina Tamila Nilovna.
+Modern view on the pathogenetic mechanisms of hyperuricemia // Practical Medicine.
+8 (64) December 2012 / Volume 1